filipi/onde/doc/INSTALL.md

     apt install postgresql-9.5

+Next, it is necessary to create a new PostgreSQL server cluster.
+Use the following command (swap out 9.5 for 12 if need be):

+    pg_createcluster 9.5 main --start

+Be sure to check the status of the cluster before continuing:

+    service postgresql status

 Now, use the **``su``** command to become the postgres user.
 The postgres user is usually setup without a password, that's why we became root first.